czukowski/grunt-init-mootools/README.md

 One Source file not enough?
 ---------------------------

-  1. To create additional set of a source, specs and docs files, type in your previously initialized project:
+  1. To create additional set of a source, specs and docs files, type in your previously initialized project directory:

     ```bash
-    $ grunt-init-mootools init:mootools
+    $ grunt-init-mootools init:class
     ```

   2. Answer some questions.